sandeshgh/sandeshgh.github.io/content/authors/admin/_index.md

 <!-- ![reviews](../../img/certifacates.jpg) -->
 **Research**
 I am generally interested in computational and algorithmic aspects of learning.
-In my PhD thesis, I focused on learning and generalization in the context of inverse problems.
-I like to ask deep questions and work towards fundamental understanding, often  with the help of theoretical/mathematical analysis.
-My works are also firmly grounded in medical imaging applications.
+I like to ask deep questions and work towards fundamental understanding, often  with the help of mathematical analysis, while solving real world problems with practical applications.
+I strongly believe that both deep theoretical investigation and practical applications are equally important and I wish to pursue my research at this intersection.
- I believe that theory and application must go hand in hand.
-Starting with real life applications help us define precise problems, which, in turn, will help us in theoretical pursuit and fundamental understanding.
+I have experience of working on biomedical problems and medical image analysis as practical real world problems.
+These problems helped me understand what assumptions are reasonable and which questions are more important and require our immediate attention.

+In my PhD thesis, I focused on learning and generalization in the context of reconstructing cardiac electrophysiological signals.
+Currently, as a Post-doc, I am pursuing research in three directions: 1) Core machine learning research, 2) Image processing and video analysis and 3) Medical image analysis and understanding.